Your Chinese Herbal Formula: Information & Instructions

 3. Add 10-12 oz (1¼ - 1½ cup) boiling water into thermos.
 Make sure all herbs are submerged.

 4. Close lid on thermos. *Warning: Some thermos lids form a tight suction.
-If you don't have Hulk grip strength, then close the lid LOOSELY, or even just place lid on the thermos opening without tightening at all.
+If you don't have Hulk grip strength, then JUST SET THE LID ON TOP OF THERMOS WITHOUT TWISTING, or just set the lid LOOSELY on top with a TINY twist.

 Let sit at least 4 hours, or up to 12 hours.